Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ]
 ```

+- Topic: This describes what the event is related to.
+Will be used to filter event types.
+For an app it would typical be /{org}/{app}/{partyId}/{instanceGuid}.
+This would be used for the subscribers to look up a given instance.
+- Subject: The party the event is related to.
+PartyID is used
+- id: unique Id for a given event
+- eventType: This is the event type.
+Examples: Instance:Instansiated, Instance:PaymentCompleted, Instance:ProcessCompleted
+- eventTime: The time of the event.
+Set by the publisher
+- data can contain a structure of data
+- dataVersion
+- metdataversion

+##### To be discussed

+- Is partyID ok for the subscribers ok to be returned?
+- Should eventTime be set by event component or publisher

 ##### Example 1

 A form has been created for a given party.
 It is not possible from the event itself to know who did it